Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 53-point total in five of 10 games (50%) this season.
+- Tampa Bay's games this season have gone over 53.5 points five of 10 times.

-- Indianapolis and its opponents have combined to score more than 53 points in four of 11 games this season.

-- This contest's over/under is 8.5 points greater than the 44.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 44.5 points per game, 9.0 fewer than this contest's over/under.

-- Buccaneers games have an average total of 50.5 points this season, 2.5 fewer than Sunday's over/under.

-- The 53 over/under in this game is 6.3 points higher than the 46.7 average total in Colts games this season.
+- The average total in Buccaneers games this season is 50.5, 3.0 points fewer than Sunday's total of 53.5.

 Buccaneers stats and trends